LOADING ...

 where you in, you get injected, inspected, detected, infected,

-and I walked in, sat down, I was down, brung down, hung up, and all
+and I walked in, sat down, I was hung down, brung down, up, and all

-me a of paper, said, "Kid, see the phsychiatrist, room 604."
+me a piece of paper, said, "Kid, see the phsychiatrist, 604."

 And I up there, I said, "Shrink, I want to kill.
 I mean, I wanna, I